monelgq/rtmp-nginx/README.md

 # rtmp-nginx
 A nginx docker server with nginx-rtmp-module and ffmpeg installed.
-The docker image file based Alpine image
+The docker image is based from Alpine image.